» About Our Program

 Degree Requirements for Academic Year 2015-2016

 Note: The degree requirements below are for Academic Year 2015-2016.
 Current students should consult the Graduate Catalog of the year they matriculated into the MBA program to confirm their specific degree requirements.
-Students should consult the Academic Advisor to the MBA program, Dr. Michael Harrison with any questions regarding course requirements.
+Students should consult the Academic Advisor to the MBA program, Dr. Sharon Wulf with any questions regarding course requirements.

 The MBA degree program consists of 12 courses or 48 credits.
 The curriculum of the Framingham MBA has been designed to cover all the essential areas that an MBA graduate will require to be prepared for business success.
 Prior to enrolling, students are required to fulfill four (4) prerequisite course requirements.